-The following section provides greater detail on our Pricing Methodology.
-It expands on the earlier section to provide readers with more granularity on specific parts of the methodology and approach that we use relating to each Customer Load Group.
+The following section provides detail of our Pricing Methodology at the customer segment level.
+It expands on the earlier section to provide readers with increased granularity on specific parts of the methodology and approach that we use relating to each Customer Load Group.